23rd October, 2018

 From here the view of the north face of Ben Nevis is as good as it gets.
 Beyond this sharp summit the CMD (Carn Mor Dearg) Arete begins, and so does the real fun.
-The ridge forms a narrow aręte of rounded blocks, sweeping around the head of the corrie in a grand arc to link CMD with Ben Nevis.
+The ridge forms a narrow arête of rounded blocks, sweeping around the head of the corrie in a grand arc to link CMD with Ben Nevis.
 There is always a well worn path weaving just below the rock steps, but it's generally more entertaining to stick to the true crest.
 The situations are spectacular and it's a little exposed at times, but the proper scrambling is minimal.
 Care is obviously needed in wet, icy or windy conditions though.
-After making a rightwards bend the ridge drops to a low point of 1058m before climbing to meet the main mass of Ben Nevis at a point marked by an abseil post (this is not a very pleasant way to descend in any season, though it is the way to go if you do need to drop into Coire Leis for whatever reason).
+After making a rightwards bend the ridge drops to a low point of 1058m before climbing to meet the main mass of Ben Nevis at a point marked by a large cairn (built 2012) which marks a possible escape right into Coire Leis (this is not a very pleasant way to descend in any season, especially in winter when it can be very icy).
 The final ascent onto Ben Nevis is a long, thankless trudge up a boulder-strewn slope.
 In poor visibility and particularly in winter it's worth being particularly aware of the lip of the Brenva Face, just off to your right.
 An intermittent line of metal posts marks a safe route.
 On reaching the stony summit plateau bear left to the summit trig point and nearby ruins of a Victorian meteorological station.
 If needs must there's a shelter here, often used by the anti social as the highest toilet in Britain.